Heracleitos/Heracleitos.github.io/README.md

 **About the Laboratory**

 Established in 1993, HCSL is an innovative research laboratory committed to the evaluation and reduction of uncertainty in complex systems.
 Through a transdisciplinary approach, HCSL develops clinical, laboratory, research, and educational tools to assess and address the uncertainty associated with complex processes.
-For more information on our work, please refer to HCSL publications and HCSL software.

 **Objectives**